Dengue Fever - Overview

-Air travel facilitates the spread of dengue viruses between population centers in the tropics.
-According to the CDC, “Cases of dengue are confirmed every year in travelers returning to the United States following visits to tropical and subtropical areas.”
+Air travel increases the spread of dengue viruses between populated areas in the tropics.
+According to the CDC, cases of dengue are confirmed every year in travelers returning to the United States following visits to tropical and subtropical areas.

-The CDC also has stated that the emergence of dengue fever as a major public health problem has proven most dramatic in the western hemisphere, and “there is a small, but significant, risk for dengue outbreaks in the continental United States.”
+The CDC also says that the rise of dengue fever as a major public health problem has been most dramatic in the western hemisphere, and that there is a small but growing risk for dengue outbreaks in the continental United States.

 Aedes aegypti mosquito

 Dengue fever has an incubation period of 3 to 14 days, after which the onset of symptoms occurs: high fever, severe frontal headache, as well as joint and muscle pain.
 Some patients experience a rash that spreads from the torso to the arms, legs and face.
-The illness is usually self-limiting, but approximately 1% of cases progress to the more serious DHF.
+About 1% of cases turn into more serious DHF.
 Patients with DHF can develop hemorrhagic symptoms such as bruising, bleeding from the nose and mouth, circulatory failure, shock and death.
 The case fatality rate for DHF is about 5%.

 Dengue is endemic in most countries of the South Pacific, Asia, the Caribbean, as well as tropical regions of the Americas and Africa.
 There have been occasional dengue cases in the United States associated with outbreaks in Mexico; a 2001 outbreak in Hawaii was likely imported by travelers from the South Pacific.

 Because there is no specific treatment available for dengue, you should take measures to prevent mosquito bites.
 Insect Shield® Repellent Apparel and Gear is proven and registered to repel mosquitoes, so it is a good option to help protect yourself from dengue.
-We’ve received positive feedback from travelers who have worn our repellent apparel in tropical regions.
+We’ve received positive feedback from travelers who wear our bug repellent products in tropical regions.

 Various predictions have been made regarding changes in distribution of dengue with current models of climate change.
-There is consensus that if warming trends continue, diseases of the tropics such as dengue will become more prevalent in higher latitudes.
+There is a lot of agreement among experts that if warming trends continue, diseases like dengue will become more common in higher latitudes.

 Because it is a viral disease, antibiotics cannot be used to treat dengue infections.
-Acetaminophen can be used to treat pain and fever, but aspirin or other anti-inflammatory medications should be avoided.
+Acetaminophen can be used to treat pain and fever, but people with dengue should avoid aspirin or other anti-inflammatory medications.
 Intravenous fluids can be given if necessary.

 Is there a vaccine available for dengue?